fidian/presentations/signs-signals-and-codes-merit-badge/index.md

 Notes:

 2 mylar space blankets cut up to make the arrow.
+The trunk of the arrow is about 2 feet wide and 14 feet long.

 https://www.flickr.com/photos/troop14/8433084241